 NCSS Conference Registration Scholarships for First-Time Attendees

 National Council for the Social Studies believes that high quality professional development is important to the professional growth of social studies teachers, and to the outcomes in the classrooms in which they teach.
 This is especially true for early career teachers.
 NCSS is pleased to offer a limited number of registration scholarships to teachers who have never been able to attend its annual meetings in the past for lack of financial support.
-The NCSS First Timers’ Scholarship Fund supports attendance by early career teachers who have never attended an NCSS Annual Conference, particularly those from diverse ethnic groups and/or who teach in high-poverty schools in Missouri and Illinois.Make a Donation
+The NCSS First Timers’ Scholarship Fund supports attendance by early career teachers who have never attended an NCSS Annual Conference.
+All teachers from Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont who meet the qualifications are eligible to apply.

 What does a Conference Registration Scholarship cover?

-The scholarship covers the conference registration fee for the 2013 Annual Meeting in St. Louis, MO and a one-year regular membership in NCSS.
+The scholarship covers the conference registration fee for the 2014 Annual Meeting in Boston, MA and a one-year regular membership in NCSS.
 It does NOT cover additional expenses including:

 - travel, lodging and meals

 - ticketed events such as tours or clinics